whitehara/kernel-patch-fedora/README.md

      ./kernel-mock.sh

-It builds rpms on your local machine's [mock](https://github.com/rpm-software-management/mock) environment, then copy results from the mock environment to "../results" dir.
+It builds RPMs on your local machine's [mock](https://github.com/rpm-software-management/mock) environment, then copies results from the mock environment to "../results" dir.

-If you want to see detail messages and run rpmbuild commands by yourself in the mock environment,
+If you want to see detailed messages and run rpmbuild commands by yourself in the mock environment,

-     ./kernel-moch.sh -d
+     ./kernel-mock.sh -d

 This will extract your package and stop when patches are applied, then open the mock's shell.
-So you can check the patches are applied correctly or not, modify patches if you need, then run "rpmbuild" manually.
+So you can check whether the patches are applied correctly or not, modify patches if you need, then run "rpmbuild" manually.
 In this mode, only first line of support-vers, support-features are used.
-And **Your results are not moved to reults dir.
-Please move it manually before you exit this mode's shell.**
+And **Your results are not moved to results dir.
+Please move them manually before exiting the shell in this mode.**

 If you want to build on Copr,

     ./kernel-mock.sh -c

-You must setup your copr account and make projects before you run.
+You must set up your Copr account and create projects before you run.

 ### Build without the script
 #### Setup rpm build tree
-If you aleady have one, you can skip this step.
+If you already have one, you can skip this step.

       dnf install rpmdevtools
       rpmdev-setuptree
-The rpmdev-setuptree command creates build tree automaticaly.
+The rpmdev-setuptree command automatically creates the build tree.
-You can check where it is like this.
+You can check its location like this:

       rpmbuild --showrc | grep _topdir
 In this document, the _topdir is just "rpm".
 #### Download source kernel-*.fc*.srpm

       dnf download --source kernel
-If you want to use the newest developing kernel, you can use koji.
+If you want to use the latest development kernel, you can use Koji.

       koji download-build -a src kernel-*